kusor/triton-kbmapi/docs/index.md

 If all the checks succeed, the information from the old token (`:guid`) is moved to a history entry for that token.
-Any subsequent requests to `/pivtokens/:guid` should either return a `404 Not found` reply or, in case we add some kind of `replaced_by: :new_guid` attribute to the archived token, we could also return `301 Moved Permanently` with the new pivtoken location.
+Any subsequent requests to `/pivtokens/:guid` should either return a `404 Not found` reply.
+Note we do not try to return a `301 Moved Permanently` response with a new pivtoken location because we could have a request to a pivtoken which has already been replaced by another, which in turn has been replaced by another one ...

 The newly created token will then be returned, together with the proper `Location` header (`/pivtokens/:new_guid`).
 In case of network/retry issues,